armand1m/ipcamera_bot/README.md

 Setup:

  - Clone this repository: `git clone https://github.com/armand1m/ipcamera_bot`
+ - Make your `camera_config.json` file: `cp example_camera_config.json camera_config.json`
+ - Edit the `camera_config.json` to correspond to your camera desired setup.
  - Make your `.env.`: `cp .env-example .env`
  - Edit the `.env` accordingly.
-Setup your bot father token, ip camera url, username, password, and properties.
+Setup your bot father token, ip camera url, username, password, and path to the camera config json file.

  Now you should be good to get started with.